syelle/alexa-seattle-bus-schedules-skill/docs/shaun-worklog.md

 ## January

+- 9: Refactor name of stop arrivals intent to be more appropriate
 - 8: Commit intent test event to repo.
 Start work on "save shortcut for stop" feature.
 - 7: Enhance stop arrival info to report up to the next three arrivals.
 - 6: Finish initial code reorganization.